Beaver: Environmental effects

 Salmon (Oncorhynchus nerka) jumping a beaver dam.

 Beaver activity impacts communities of aquatic invertebrates.
 Damming typically leads to an increase of slow or motionless water species, like dragonflies, oligochaetes, snails, and mussels.
 This is to the detriment of rapid water species like black flies, stoneflies, and net-spinning caddisflies.
 Beaver floodings create more dead trees, providing more habitat for terrestrial invertebrates like Drosophila flies and bark beetles, which live and breed in dead wood.
 The presence of beavers can increase wild salmon and trout populations, and the average size of these fishes.
 These species use beaver habitats for spawning, overwintering, feeding, and as havens from changes in water flow.
 The positive effects of beaver dams on fish appear to outweigh the negative effects, such as blocking of migration.
 Beaver ponds have been shown to be beneficial to frog populations by protecting areas for larvae to mature in warm water.
 The stable waters of beaver ponds also provide ideal habitat for freshwater turtles.

 Beavers help waterfowl by creating increased areas of water.
 The widening of the riparian zone associated with beaver dams has been shown to increase the abundance and diversity of birds favoring the water's edge, an impact that may be especially important in semi-arid climates.
 Fish-eating birds use beaver ponds for foraging, and in some areas, certain species appear more frequently at sites where beavers were active than at sites with no beaver activity.
 In a study of Wyoming streams and rivers, watercourses with beavers had 75 times as many ducks as those without.
 As trees are drowned by rising beaver impoundments, they become an ideal habitat for woodpeckers, which carve cavities that may be later used by other bird species.
 Beaver-caused ice thawing in northern latitudes allows Canada geese to nest earlier.

 Other semi-aquatic mammals, such as water voles, muskrats, minks, and otters, will shelter in beaver lodges.
 Beaver modifications to streams in Poland create habitats favorable to bat species that forage at the water surface and "prefer moderate vegetation clutter".
 Large herbivores, such as some deer species, benefit from beaver activity as they can access vegetation from fallen trees and ponds.

 Mortality and health

 Beavers usually live up to 10 years.
 Felids, canids, and bears may prey upon them.
 Beavers are protected from predators when in their lodges, and prefer to stay near water.
-Parasites of the beaver include the bacteria Francisella tularensis, which causes tularemia; the protozoan Giardia duodenalis, which causes giardiasis (beaver fever); and the beaver beetle and mites of the genus Schizocarpus.
+Parasites of the beaver include the bacterium Francisella tularensis, which causes tularemia; the protozoan Giardia duodenalis, which causes giardiasis (beaver fever); and the beaver beetle and mites of the genus Schizocarpus.
 They have also been recorded to be infected with the rabies virus.